 Below are simple, free birdhouse plans that can be used to attract bluebirds, swallows, chickadees, nuthatches, warblers, woodpeckers, wrens, and other birds to your backyard or garden.
 This simple DIY birdhouse (nest box) can be made from a single board and requires only a few tools to assemble.
-Building a birdhouse can be fun family project.
-Furthermore, a birdhouse will help encourage neighborhood birds to move in and raise families in your backyard.
-Hence providing you and your garden natural pest control.
+Find more free bird houses plans or discover more birdhouses and bird feeders.

 Materials and Equipment Needed to Build Birdhouse

 - Wood: 1″ x 6″ x 5′ (2.5cm x 15cm x 150cm)

 - Hand saw

 - Drill bit to match appropriate entrance hole size